-We are the first club in the borough to restart after lock down.
-The lock down has had a devastating effect on dementia suffers and their carers.
+The lock down has had a devastating effect on people with dementia and their carers.
 The clubs are so beneficial to them.
-Details of our new clubs.
+Details of our clubs are as follows:

 EVERY MONDAY 2.00 - 4.00pm (except Bank Holidays) NEW CLUB VENUE FROM 26 JULY 2021

 Cranham Community Centre, 115A Marlborough Gardens, Upminster, RM14 1SR

 EVERY WEDNESDAY 10.30am to 1.00pm

 St.Michael's Church, Main Road, Gidea Park, Romford, RM2 5EL.
 This club is already running with all COVID safeguarding in place.

 EVERY THURSDAY 2.00 - 4.00pm NEW CLUB VENUE FROM 15 JULY 2021